-Option Description When user accessible USB ports is set to All Ports Off (Dynamic) the Enable Front Ports Only option is enabled. • Enable Front Ports Only : Enables or disables the front USB ports during the OS runtime.
+Option Description User Accessible USB Ports Configures the user accessible USB ports.
+Selecting Only Back Ports On disables the front USB ports; selecting All Ports Off disables all front and back USB ports.
+This option is set to All Ports On by default.
 The USB keyboard and mouse still function in certain USB ports during the boot process, depending on the selection.
 After the boot process is complete, the USB ports will be enabled or disabled as per the setting.
-Internal USB Port Enables or disables the Internal USB Port .
+Internal USB Port Enables or disables the internal USB port.
 This option is set to On or Off .
-This option is set to On by default. iDRAC Direct USB Port The iDRAC Direct USB port is managed by iDRAC exclusively with no host visibility.
+This option is set to On by default. (i) NOTE: Internal USB port is only effective for T150, but T350/R350/R250 are not because hardware does not support. iDRAC Direct USB Port The iDRAC Direct USB port is managed by iDRAC exclusively with no host visibility.
 This option is set to ON or OFF .
 When set to OFF , iDRAC does not detect any USB devices installed in this managed port.
 This option is set to On by default.
-Integrated RAID Controller Enables or disables the integrated RAID controller.
-This option is set to Enabled by default.
-Embedded NIC1 and NIC2 Enables or disables the Embedded NIC1 and NIC2 options.
+Embedded NIC1 and NIC2 Enables or disables the Embedded NIC1 and NIC2.
 If set to Disabled (OS) , the NIC may still be available for shared network access by the embedded management controller.
 Configure the Embedded NIC1 and NIC2 option by using the NIC management utilities of the system.
+This option is set to Enabled by default.
+I/OAT DMA Engine Enables or disables the I/O Acceleration Technology (I/OAT) option.
+I/OAT is a set of DMA features designed to accelerate network traffic and lower CPU utilization.
+Enable only if the hardware and software support the feature.
+This option is set to Disabled by default.
 Embedded Video Controller Enables or disables the use of Embedded Video Controller as the primary display.
-When set to Enabled, the Embedded Video Controller will be the primary display even if add-in graphic cards are installed.
-When set to Disabled, an add-in graphics card will be used as the primary display.
-BIOS will output displays to both the primary add-in video and the embedded video during POST and pre-boot environment.
+When set to Enabled , the Embedded Video Controller will be the primary display even if add-in graphic cards are installed.
+When set to Disabled , an add-in graphics card is used as the primary display.
+BIOS will output displays to both the primary add-in video and the embedded video during POST and preboot environment.
 The embedded video will then be disabled right before the operating system boots.
-This option is set to Enabled by default. (i) NOTE: When there are multiple add-in graphic cards installed in the system, the first card discovered during PCI enumeration is selected as the primary video.
-You might have to re-arrange the cards in the slots in order to control which card is the primary video.
-Current State of Embedded Video Controller Displays the current state of the embedded video controller.
-The Current State of Embedded Video Controller option is a read-only field.
-If the Embedded Video Controller is the only display capability in the system (that is, no add-in graphics card is installed), then the Embedded Video Controller is automatically used as the primary display even if the Embedded Video Controller setting is set to Disabled .
-PCIe Preferred IO Bus When set to Enabled , you can provide the Bus address (in decimal) to choose end device for preferred IO Bus.
-This option is set to Disabled by default.
-Enhanced Preferred IO When set to Enabled , the LCLK speed for the root complex where Preferred IO is enabled will automatically be set to 600 MHz (effective 593 MHz).
-SR-IOV Global Enable Enables or disables the BIOS configuration of Single Root I/O Virtualization (SR-IOV) devices.
-This option is set to Disabled by default.
-Internal SD Card Port Enables or disables the internal SD card port of the Internal Dual SD Module (IDSDM).
-This option is set to On by default.
-Internal SD Card Redundancy Configures the redundancy mode of the Internal Dual SD Module (IDSDM).
-When set to Mirror Mode, data is written on both SD cards.
-After failure of either card and replacement of the failed card, the data of the active card is copied to the offline card during the system boot.
+This option is set to Enabled by default.

-Table 16.
+Table 15.
 Integrated Devices details (continued)